egc112/OpenWRT-egc-add-on/OpenWRT netifd.md

 ```
 Note if you setup a pbr_wan table the default route is gone from the main table!

-I could not have netifd play nice with OpenVPN it seems like it only can deal with managed interfaces!
+I could not have netifd play nice with OpenVPN it seems like it only can deal with managed interfaces (e.g. WireGuard)!
-So this seems like a deal breaker to me but has to be researhed further
+So this seems like a deal breaker to me but has to be researched further

 <details>